petk/php-build-system/docs/cmake/modules/PHP/CheckIPv6.md

 Check for IPv6 support.

-## Cache variables
+## Result variables

 * `HAVE_IPV6`

-  Whether IPv6 support is enabled.
+  Whether IPv6 support is supported and enabled.

 ## Basic usage